 Over the next few blogs, we’ll cover some specific areas of tasting so you can get a really close look at coffee acidity, sweetness, flavor, body, and aftertaste.
 If you read all the way through this series and apply it to your tasting, you’ll be a master taster in no time.

 The fresher your coffee, the more flavorful it will be and the easier it will be to discern those flavors.
-Make sure you're alway starting with freshly roasted, high-quality beans - otherwise your tasting efforts will go to waste.
+Make sure you're always starting with freshly roasted, high-quality beans - otherwise your tasting efforts will go to waste.